danialhasan/RefactorAI/packages/extension/README.md

 ## Known Issues

 There are no known issues with RefactorAI at this time.
-If you encounter any problems, please report them on our GitHub page (link TBD).
+If you encounter any issues, please report them to [03danialhasan@gmail.com]( 03danialhasan@gmail.com )

 ## Release Notes

-### 0.0.3
+### 0.1.5

-- Added loader
-- Added additional 'custom prompt' button
+- Fixed panel switching bug
-- Added hover and active effects for prompt buttons
+- Added logo

-## Contributing

-We welcome contributions to RefactorAI!
-If you would like to contribute, please fork the repository and submit a pull request.
-See our CONTRIBUTING.md file for more information.

 ## License